ant9000/FoxNode/README.md

-FoxNode - a NodeJS library for interacting with FoxBoard hardware
+FoxNode - a NodeJS library for interfacing with FoxBoard hardware
 =================================================================

 FoxNode is composed of two related items: